armadillica/flamenco/packages/flamenco/readme.md

-# Attract people management extension for Pillar
+# Flamenco people management extension for Pillar

-This project contains Attract, a task management extension for the Pillar platform.
+This project contains Flamenco, a task management extension for the Pillar platform.